Moe Howard: Later years

 The men were paid residuals for their later efforts and continued to receive the bulk of the profits from sales of Stooges merchandise.
 Moe sold real estate when his show-business life slowed down.
 However, he still did minor solo roles and walk-on bits in movies, such as Don't Worry, We'll Think of a Title (1966) and Doctor Death: Seeker of Souls (1973), as well as several appearances on The Mike Douglas Show in the 1970s.

 In one of Douglas's episodes, Moe, his hair in a style popular at the time, made a surprise appearance during an interview with the writer of a "where-are-they-now" book.
 When the audience was given a chance to ask the writer about famous people, Howard asked, "Whatever happened to the Three Stooges?"
 Finally recognized by Douglas, he combed his hair into his trademark style.

 The Stooges attempted to make a final film in 1969, Kook's Tour, which was essentially a documentary of Howard, Larry, and Curly Joe out of character, touring the US, and meeting with fans.
-Still, production abruptly halted when on January 9, 1970, Larry suffered a major stroke during filming, paralyzing the left side of his body.
+Production halted when on January 9, 1970, Larry suffered a major stroke during filming, paralyzing the left side of his body.
 He died on January 24, 1975, at age 72.
 Enough footage of Larry was shot so that Kook's Tour was eventually released in a 52-minute version to home video.
 After Fine's stroke, Howard asked longtime Three Stooges supporting actor Emil Sitka to replace Larry, but this final lineup never shot any material.

 Personal life

-On June 7, 1925, Moe Howard married Helen Schonberger, a cousin of Harry Houdini.
+On June 7, 1925, Moe Howard married Helen Schonberger (December 19, 1899 - October 31, 1975), a cousin of Harry Houdini.
 The following year, Schonberger persuaded Howard to retire since she was pregnant.
 Howard attempted to earn a living in a succession of "normal" jobs, none of which was very successful, and he soon returned to working with Ted Healy.

 Howard and Schonberger had two children, Joan Howard (April 2, 1927 – September 21, 2021) and Paul Howard (born July 8, 1935).

+In June 1945, Howard legally had his name changed from Moses Horwitz to Moe Howard.